 All you need to do to create this space is leave the centre kept clear for a yoga mat.
 The surrounding plants will add further tranquil and soothing vibes, ideal for a calmer yoga and meditation space.

 A greenhouse provides the perfect place to enjoy the fruits of your labour in the garden – simply add furniture to sit back and relax.
 The trend for taking the indoors out is one that shows no sign of fading anytime soon.
-One of the best examples of styling up an outdoor space is Selina Lake’s greenhouse on display at Chelsea Flower Show 2019 (above).
+One of the best examples of styling up an outdoor space is this greenhouse on display at Chelsea Flower Show (above).

-‘Treat the greenhouse like a home extension,’ suggests Selina.
+‘Treat the greenhouse like a home extension,’ suggests the stylist Selina Lake.
 ‘Add a bench covered with a picnic mattress and a pile of cushions to use as a daybed.
 It’s somewhere to relax, read and dream.
 Adding textiles will instantly soften the space and make it feel welcoming, just be aware textiles will fade in the sun.
 For a makeshift side table use a sturdy unturned crate.’

-One of the most significant trends for 2019 citied around greenhouse usage, by Hartley Botanic, is to create a multi-functional space.
+One of the most significant trends in recent years citied around greenhouse usage, by Hartley Botanic, is to create a multi-functional space.
 A greenhouse allows for extended time spent outside, as an al fresco entertaining space.

 A greenhouse provides the warmth, while also proving overhead cover if the great British weather should turn.
 This environment can extend the length of time spent entertaining outdoors, as not to put a dampener on summer soriees.
 And not just for summer, there’s the potential to use our gardens for entertaining for 8 or 9 months of the year.